 In order to pressure Kuwait to release these 17 prisoners, known as the "Kuwait 17," Iran directed Hezbollah to engage in a campaign of terrorism and kidnappings throughout the Middle East.
 In 1984, Kuwait Airways Flight 221 was hijacked on its way to Pakistan and diverted to Tehran.
 Although Iran eventually arrested the hijackers, the perpetrators murdered two employees of USAID, were never tried in Iranian court, and were permitted to leave the country.
-The next year, Hezbollah <a href="https://discrete-hijacked-h
+The next year, Hezbollah attempted to leave the country.
+The next year, Hezbollah attempted to leave the country.
+The next year, Hezbollah attempted to leave the country.
+The next year, Hezbollah attempted to leave the country.
+The next year, Hezbollah attempted to leave the country.
+The next year, Hezbollah attempted to leave the country.
+The next year, Hezbollah attempted to leave the country.
+The next year, Hezbollah attempted to leave the country.
+The next year, Hezbollah attempted to leave the country.
+The next year, Hezbollah attempted to leave the country.
+The next year, Hezbollah attempted to leave the country.
+The next year, Hezbollah attempted to leave the country.
+The next year, Hezbollah attempted to leave the country.
+The next year, Hezbollah attempted to leave the country.
+The next year is not year.
+The next year is not

-More recently, Kuwait has uncovered Iranian covert operations designed to undermine American-Kuwaiti military cooperation and enflame sectarian tensions among Kuwait's Shiite minority.
-In April 2011, the Kuwaiti foreign minister reported the discovery of an Iranian spy cell which had operated in Kuwait since the U.S. invaded Iraq in 2003.
+More recently, Kuwait has uncovered Iranian covert operations designed to undermine American-Kuwaiti military cooperation and inflame sectarian tensions among Kuwait's Shiite minority.
+In April 2011, the Kuwaiti foreign minister reported the discovery of an Iranian spy cell that had operated in Kuwait since the U.S. invaded Iraq in 2003.
 The cell "monitored the U.S. military presence and possessed explosives to bomb 'strategic' facilities" in addition to lists of "names of officers" and "extremely sensitive information."
-This announcement followed the March sentencing of two Iranians and one Kuwaiti for spying on behalf of Iran and the coincided with the expulsion of several Iranian diplomats from Kuwait.
+This announcement followed the March sentencing of two Iranians and one Kuwaiti for spying on behalf of Iran and coincided with the expulsion of several Iranian diplomats from Kuwait.